cadop/dhart/src/Csharp/docs/markdown/4_reading_mesh_from_unity.md

 *Figure* **4.8**: *Location for Vector3ArrayToFloatArray*

-Now we can call this method with the mesh's vertices as input to get an array usable with HumanFactors.
+Now we can call this method with the mesh's vertices as input to get an array usable with DHARTAPI.
 Retrieve the indices and vertices from the mesh by calling its `.triangles` and `.vertices` properties, making sure to convert the array of vertices array from an array of Vector3 to an array of floats.

 ```{.cs}
         // Get Triangle Indexes and Vertices from the Mesh